FreeWill201/Space-Repo/README.md

 # Credits

 Credits to Foundation, CSS, Jquery, Day.js, and Jquery Ui.
-Furthermore the page could not work without both Nasa's and SpaceNews's API avaiability.
+Furthermore the page could not work without both Nasa's and SpaceNews's API availability.
 We also thank Full Stack, Google, Youtube, Github, and VS Code for making it possible to render our webpage as a fully finished product that accomplishes it's aims.

 # License